Mary Pickford filmography: Biograph (1909)

 Mary Pickford began working for the American Mutoscope and Biograph Company in April 1909 and remained with the company until the end of 1910.
-During this period Pickford made 43 films released in 1909, plus a 44th film that was not released.
-Most of these films are one-reelers while the remaining films are split-reelers (i.e. one of two films released on the same reel).
+During this period, Pickford made 43 films released in 1909, plus a 44th film that was not released.
+Most of these films are one-reelers while the remaining films are split-reelers (one of two films released on the same reel).